-- A. The Respondent has engaged in conduct that undermines the public confidence in the integrity of the medical profession.
-See Levy v.
+- A. Pursuant to Levy v.
 Board of Registration in Medicine, 378 Mass.
 519 (1979); Raymond v.
 Board of Registration in Medicine, 387 Mass.
-708 (1982). - B. The Respondent has violated G.L. c.
-112, § 5, eighth par. (b) and 243 CMR 1.03(5)(a)2 by committing offenses against provisions of the laws of the Commonwealth relating to the practice of medicine, or a rule or regulation adopted thereunder-to wit: - 1.
+708 (1982), the Board may discipline a physician upon proof satisfactory to a majority of the Board, that said physician has engaged in conduct that undermines the public confidence in the integrity of the medical profession. - B. Pursuant to G.L. c.
+112, §5, eighth par. (b) and 243 CMR 1.03(5)(a)2, the Board may discipline a physician upon proof satisfactory to a majority of the Board, that said physician committed offenses against a provision of the laws of the Commonwealth relating to the practice of medicine, or a rule or regulation adopted thereunder.
+More specifically: - 1.
 243 CMR 2.07(13)(a), which requires a physician to: - a. maintain a medical record for each patient, which is adequate to enable the licensee to provide proper diagnosis and treatment; and - b. maintain a patient's medical record in a manner which permits the former patient or a successor physician access to them. - 2.
 243 CMR 1.03(5)(a)16 by failing to furnish the Board, its investigators or representatives, information to which the Board is legally entitled.